SumedhaZaware/Data-Science-and-Big-Data-Analytics-SPPU-2019-Pattern/README.md

 categorical variable.<p>
 <p align="justify">2.
 Write a Python program to display some basic statistical details of the species of ‘Iris-setosa’, ‘Iris-versicolor’ and ‘Iris-
 versicolor’ of iris.csv dataset.<p>

+**Assignment 4**

+<p align="justify"> Create a Linear Regression Model using Python/R to predict home prices using Boston Housing
+Dataset (https://www.kaggle.com/c/boston-housing).
+The Boston Housing dataset contains information about various houses in Boston through different parameters.
+There are 506 samples and 14 feature variables in this dataset.
+The objective is to predict the value of prices of the house using the given features. </p>